Physical Address

 Each of these species of flying foxes plays a vital role in maintaining the ecosystem by acting as natural pollinators and seed dispersers.
 As you explore the world of flying foxes, it’s important to remember the significance these unique megabats have in preserving the health of various plant populations.

-How Flying Foxes Benefit Our Ecosystem?
+How Flying Foxes Benefit our Ecosystem?

 Threats to the Flying Fox Population